canro91/canro91.github.io/_posts/2020-08-01-AnotherTwoCSharpIdiomsPart3.md

 ---
 layout: post
-title: Another two C# idioms - Part 3
+title: "Two C# idioms: On Dictionaries"
 tags: tutorial csharp
 series: C# idioms
 cover: Cover.png
-cover-alt: Two C# idioms - Part 3
+cover-alt: Two C# idioms - Dictionaries
 ---

 This part of the C# idioms series is only about dictionaries.
 Let's get rid of exceptions when working with dictionaries.

 ## Instead of checking if a dictionary contains an item before adding it, use TryAdd

-`TryAdd` will return if an item was added or not to the dictionary.
-Unlike `Add`, if the given key is already in the dictionary, `TryAdd` won't throw any exception.
+`TryAdd()` will return if an item was added or not to the dictionary.
+Unlike `Add()`, if the given key is already in the dictionary, `TryAdd()` won't throw any exception.
 It will simply do nothing.
 The item is already there.

-Before,
+Before, if we added an item that already exists on the dictionary, we got an `ArgumentException`.

 ```csharp
 var myDictionary = new Dictionary<string, string>();